 I believe totally in index funds.

 It’s simplicity writ large.
 The stock market gives a rate of return that is out of our control.
 With an index fund, you will capture the total return, and the cost is very low.
-[Vanguard’s largest index fund has an expense ratio of .17 percent, or $1.70 for every $1,000 invested.
-Index funds from other companies offer similarly low fees.]
+[Vanguard’s largest index fund has an expense ratio of .04 percent, or $.40 for every $1,000 invested.]

 So why isn’t everyone investing in index funds?